small-coding-dojo/YASCR22/serial-emails/email-templates/daybefore_email.md

 Tomorrow we will get together to learn and have fun in our code retreat.

 We invite you to join us in [zoom](https://us02web.zoom.us/j/89931437006?pwd=VXcxblhEZExKa2lLQ2NXVnBQOENEUT09) already at 8:45, since we would like to start quite on time at 9 o'clock.
 Please have a current [zoom client installed](https://support.zoom.us/hc/en-us/articles/4415294177549-Downloading-the-Zoom-desktop-client-and-mobile-app), since the web client doesn't play well with breakoutrooms and you would not be able to switch rooms on your own.
+Use the [zoom test meeting](http://zoom.us/test) to check your setup.

 Have some coffee or other beverage at hand, maybe some snacks available, so you are well nurtured while we are beginning the day.